-Table 7.3 : Prescribed Designs of Notes

-(Recommended by Note and Coin Design Sub-committee) In place of picture of an elephant as gurrantly seen on th •
+Table 7.3: Prescribed Designs of Notes (Recommended by Note and Coin Design Sub-committee)

 Rs.
-1000 In place of picture of an elephant as currently seen on the 1000 banknote, the picture of twin elephants, called Ram Laxman, certified as born in Chitawan National Park, elephant breeding camp Rs.
+1000 In place of picture of an elephant as currently seen on the 165.
+1000 banknote, the picture of twin elephants, called Ram Laxman, banknote, the picture of twin elephants, called Nam Laxinan, certified as born in Chitawan National Park, elephant breeding camp Rs.
 500 In place of pictures of tigers as currently seen on the banknote, the picture of Royal Bengal tiger, certified as found in Chitawan National Park Rs.
 100 In place of picture of rhino as currently seen on the banknote, the picture of one-horned she-rhino and its calf, certified as found in Chitawan National Park Rs.
 50 In place of picture of wild goat as currently seen on the banknote, the picture of snow leopard, certified as found in Nepalese Himalayan region at the altitude of 3000 to 4500 meters